bnheise/ce-cli/README.md

 can easily run a few commands to get the data they need to start developing into their Liferay instance.
 However, you can also use this feature to deploy to a remote instance.

-Exporting is similar to importing, except that you cannot export Object Definitions and Object data at the same time.
+Exporting is similar to importing, except that you cannot export Object Definitions, Object data, or Picklists at the same time.
+This is because many of the records to be processed are sent in bulk and processed asynchronously, but Objects, Picklists, and entry data depend on each other.
+This means it's possible for Liferay to try to create an entity before it's dependencies are created, leading to an error.
 This limitation may be lifted in the future.
 Also note that currently due to limitations in the picklist batch api, exporting large amounts of picklist data could take some time as parts of the process must be carried out synchronously due to these limitations.

 To export data, run the command `ce-cli export` along with a combination of the flags `-o` (Object defintiions), `-p` (Picklists), and `-d` (Object entry data).
 Note that `-o` and `-d` may not be specified at the same time.